BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_09.md

     - Hyper Beam
     - Hyper Beam

 Seriously.
-Thankfully, when you're only fighting one Pokemon with very low HP that has to deal with recharge, you can find a way to open an opportunity to knock it out.
+Thankfully, when you're only fighting one Pokémon with very low HP that has to deal with recharge, you can find a way to open an opportunity to knock it out.
 Disabling Dark Pulse will let your Ghost type easily win.
 Alternatively Mirror Coat and Metal Burst can work great here.
 There's lots of options for this one.

 Head all the way back to Tanzan Cove and talk to Anna inside.
 It's time for another gym battle!